Jide-Muritala/language-detective/README.md

 # Language Classification using TensorFlow
-This repository contains a Jupyter Notebook for classifying languages using TensorFlow.
+This repository contains a Jupyter Notebook for classifying languages using TensorFlow and Transformers.
 The notebook demonstrates the process of building a language classification model that can identify the language of a given text.

 ## Description
 The notebook walks through the following steps: